-Furthermore, CloudBees will not just focus on a production-time Java PaaS: we will deliver an offering that covers the complete applications’ lifecycle, from dev to production, through staging and QA.
+Furthermore, CloudBees will not just focus on a production-time Java PaaS: we will deliver a continuous integration and continuous delivery offering that covers the complete application lifecycle , from dev to production, through staging and QA.

-As part of that vision, we are announcing today a SaaS for Java developers enabling companies to do Continuous Integration (CI) in the cloud by leveraging the leading Open Source CI project: Hudson.
-When using a CI environment, companies typically face a well known resource issue: you never have enough machines available when you need them.
-At CloudBees, we leverage the power of the cloud and offer the ability to run as many jobs as you want in parallel and you only pay for those machines by the minute.
-Furthermore, when using CloudBees, you do not need to setup and maintain your CI, OS and Java environments: you always get the best of breed environment without having to care for it.
+As part of that vision, we are announcing today a SaaS for Java developers enabling companies to do continuous integration (CI) in the cloud by leveraging the leading open source CI project: Jenkins.
+When using a continuous integration environment, companies typically face a well-known resource issue: you never have enough machines available when you need them.
+At CloudBees, we leverage the power of the cloud and offer the ability to run as many jobs as you want in parallel and you only pay for those resources by the minute .
+Furthermore, when using CloudBees, you do not need to set up and maintain your continuous integration, continuous delivery, open source and Java environments.
+You always get the best-of-breed environment without having to care for it.

 As of today, our SaaS is available as a beta program: just register if you are interested in participating in that program.

 This is obviously just the start of the CloudBees adventure and we already have new features and services being worked on, so stay tuned.